aghaffar570/CloudCalc/README.md

 ## Demo

-First set up a postgreSQL DB on your local machine and create a database table with the default name, pokedex (configured in package.json).
+First set up a postgreSQL DB on your local machine and create a database table with the defaulted name, pokedex (configured in package.json).

 Begin with `npm install`

-You can seed the DB with the given data in seed.js by `npm run seed` or inputing data manually.
+You can seed the DB with the given data in seed.js by `npm run seed` or input data manually.

-Lastly, run app with `npm run start-dev` and view on browser on `localhost:3000`.
+Lastly, run the app with `npm run start-dev` and view on browser on `localhost:3000`.